2graphic/graph-interpreter/design_document.md

 ### Planned Features
 * __IDE__
-    * _Reverse Debugger:_ Allow user to step backwards through interpretation of graph once a break state is hit.
-    * _Run Panel:_ REPL to provide quick input/output.
+    * Auto Format graphs nicely.
     * _Input Types:_ Plugins provide type annotations for the kind of input they expect (images, text, etc...)
     * _Files Panel:_ View list of files in current project.
+    * _Test Panel:_ Allow to specify list of test cases with optional expected files.
+Test cases can be loaded and saved to their own files.
 * __FLAP Plugin:__
     * Embed subgraphs into graph.
 * __Machine Learning Plugin:__ A plugin that allows users to prototype ML algorithms.